plantdna/fcgs/README.md

 ## Program Packaging
 This program uses Java language for development and the project uses Maven for developing and packaging.
 The code can be edited and run using IntelliJ IDEA or development tools such as Eclipse.
 Therefore, it is necessary to pre-configure the parameters of the Maven plug-in for the development tool so it can use Maven to automatically download the required JAR packages and automatically compile and package the source code of the fcgs project.

 The fcgs project can be packaged with development tools to export two JAR package files from the main module program.
 These two files provide the graphical interface mode and command line mode, respectively.
 It is recommended that the user end the exported JAR file name with GUI or Command (CMD) to distinguish between the two functional JAR files.
 The jar file description is as follows.

 1) The package ending with GUI is named fcgs-gui.jar.
 This package runs in an operating system with a graphical interface that allows the user to select data files, set parameters, and compare them graphically.
 When building the fcgs-gui.jar package, the user must select the main program class file as “FcgsGuiRunner.java.”

 2) The package ending with CMD is named fcgs-cmd.jar.
 This package is mainly used for the invocation of the comparison algorithm in the command line mode.
 This can be compared using the given parameters and can be easily integrated into different systems to provide comparison services.
 When building the fcgs-gui. jar package, the user must select the main program class file as “FcgsCmdRunner.java.”
-Description: Development tools such as IntelliJ IDEA and Eclipse generally use the latest version.
+### Description: Development tools such as IntelliJ IDEA and Eclipse generally use the latest version.

 ### GUI Mode
 Startup Command
-java –jar fcgs-gui.jar
+'''java –jar fcgs-gui.jar'''
-Note: If the Java environment variable is set, the user can also double-click the Fcgs-gui. jar package to execute it directly.
+##### Note: If the Java environment variable is set, the user can also double-click the Fcgs-gui. jar package to execute it directly.
 If the file is set incorrectly, the user can use the command above to open it.
 Operation Workflow
 Main Interface